zirtec12/Flipper_Zero-BadUsb/BadUsb-Collection/Windows_Badusb/Remote-Access/ReversePowershell/readme.md

 # ReversePowershell
 This script is for learning purposes only.
-I am not responsible for your actions and not going to help you with anything.
+I am not responsible for your actions and not going to help you setting up the scripts as I don't want to get into trouble.
+I do/will not support any illegal activities.

 ## How to use?